-Dr Lukas Cheney is a consultant psychiatrist at Spectrum.
-He has training in Dialectal Behaviour Therapy (DBT) and Mentalization Based Therapy (MBT) and has a keen interest in research to improve our understanding of personality and associated disorders.
+Dr Lukas Cheney is the Deputy Clinical Director at Spectrum.
+He has training in Dialectal Behaviour Therapy and Mentalization Based Therapy and has a keen interest in research to improve our understanding of personality and associated disorders.
 In his work at Spectrum, Dr Cheney is involved in the most complex cases of personality disorder from across Victoria and to mental health services seeking consultation around Australia.
 Dr Cheney is a strong believer in a stepped care model of treatment for personality disorder and the idea that, with the right knowledge, any mental health clinician can engage therapeutically with a person living with personality disorder.

-Zoe Gibbs is a Senior Clinical Psychologist at Spectrum where she provides DBT for adults, young people and their families.
+Zoe Gibbs is a Senior Clinical Psychologist at Spectrum where she provides DBT and DBT for complex trauma (DBT-PTSD) for adults, young people and their families.
 She’s been with Spectrum for several years now where she coordinates the DBT team.
 She has a particular interest in working with BPD in a youth population, having spent several years working at the Maudsley hospital in London where she specialised in DBT for adolescents, in addition to experience within the CYMHS sector in Victoria.

-Kat Kahler is a qualified mental health nurse and has over 15 years of experience in working in a variety of public and private mental health settings in Victoria, interstate and overseas.
-Over the past few years she has worked as an Emergency Mental health Clinician in one of Melbourne’s Metro hospital and currently works in Spectrum on a part time basis.
+Kat Kahler is a qualified mental health nurse with over 15 years of experience working in acute and therapeutic settings in Victoria, interstate and overseas.
+Over the past few years she has worked as an emergency mental health Clinician in a Metro Melbourne hospital whilst also working part time at Spectrum and in private practice.
+Kat enjoys providing clinicians with a space where they can reflect and learn and as such runs a variety of training courses within Spectrum.

-Andrew Mottram is a senior clinical psychologist and accredited MBT practitioner and supervisor.
-He holds broad experience in working with complex and severe personality disorder across several therapeutic modalities including ACT and DBT, focusing solely on MBT since 2016.
-His work with Spectrum includes Complex Care Service consultation and treatment as well as the delivery of MBT to both groups and individuals.
+Andrew Mottram is a senior clinical psychologist and accredited Mentalization-Based Treatment practitioner and supervisor.
+He holds broad experience in working with complex and severe personality disorder across several therapeutic modalities including ACT and DBT, focusing solely on Mentalization-Based Treatment since 2016.
+His work with Spectrum includes Complex Care Service consultation and treatment as well as the delivery of Mentalization-Based Treatment to both groups and individuals.
 Andrew is passionate about this treatment approach and the value it holds for both consumers and clinicians.

-Cathryn Pilcher is the Clinical Manager of Spectrum and an Occupational Therapist with 15 years’ experience in Mental Health.
-She is a DBT therapist and was involved in setting up a regional DBT program in Western Australia.
-Cathryn’s provides consultation, supervision and training and as an OT, is passionate about helping people with personality disorders regain a meaningful and purpose filled life.
+Cathryn Pilcher is the Associate Director of Spectrum and an Occupational Therapist with more than 15 years’ experience in Mental Health, specialising in working with people with personality disorder.
+She is a Dialectical Behaviour Therapy (DBT) therapist and was integrally involved in setting up the first regional DBT program in Western Australia.
+Along with clinical leadership, Cathryn provides consultation, supervision and training and as an OT, is passionate about helping people with personality disorders experience a meaningful and purpose filled life.

 Dr Alex Potter is a senior clinical psychologist and MBT therapist.
 He has experience working with clients with complex personality disorders in community, forensic and private practice settings.
 At Spectrum he is a member of both the MBT team - running groups and working with individual clients – and a member of the Complex Care Service providing treatment and consultation.
 Alex sees MBT as a dynamic and flexible modality for working with people with personality disorders.

-Jo Veltkamp is a mental health nurse with experience in a variety of roles in public and private health settings.
+Joanne (Jo) Veltkamp is a mental health nurse with extensive experience in a variety of roles in both private and public metal health settings.
 Her predominant interest lies in working with those with a lived experience of personality disorder and their carers.
-She is currently employed as a Senior Clinician at Spectrum working in collaboration with the Spectrum Lived Experience Team (consumer and carer) and intake team.
+She is currently employed as a Senior Clinician at Spectrum working in collaboration with the Spectrum Lived Experience Team (consumer and carer) and the intake team.
+She also continues to work with adolescents and adults in public mental health settings.